Are you looking to get a VA home loan in or near Dayton or Cincinnati, Ohio?

 For a Chapter 13 bankruptcy, the repayment plan needs to have been paid for at least one year.
 If it’s not yet discharged, court approval will be needed.

 VA allows you to have a foreclosure on your credit report as long as it’s been at least 2 years since the Sheriff filed the Sheriff’s Deed with the county recorder.
+There are some exceptions on this in as little as one year with extenuating circumstances.
+Keep in mind, that in a foreclosure, the old loan will be charged against available entitlement.

-There’s no official debt ratio limit, but can be hard to get approved if the debt ratio is over 50%.
+There is no official debt ratio limit, but can be hard to get approved if the debt ratio is over 50%.
 VA also takes residual income into consideration as well.
 This is the income you have left over after all bills, including utilities and child card are paid.
 This is slightly different than the way other loan programs do this.

 VA mortgage loans have no down payment!